ibm-cloud-docs/power-iaas/pricing-private-cloud.md

 In the IBM Cloud catalog for {{site.data.keyword.on-prem-fname}}, the estimated price might differ from the actual price when you purchase the {{site.data.keyword.on-prem-fname}} infrastructure or instances.
 The actual price might include the discounts and promotion codes.

-For more information about IBM Cloud regions can host connections from the pods for {{site.data.keyword.on-prem-fname}}, see [IBM Satellite location](/docs/power-iaas?topic=power-iaas-satellite-location-spec-private-cloud).
+For more information about IBM Cloud regions that can host connections from the pods for {{site.data.keyword.on-prem-fname}}, see [IBM Satellite location](/docs/power-iaas?topic=power-iaas-satellite-location-spec-private-cloud).

 ## Monthly usage